Definitions and Examples of decisive, confident, certain

 The CEO's decisive action saved the company from bankruptcy.

-Having no doubt; convinced or sure about something.
+Having no doubt; sure.

 Key Differences: decisive vs confident vs certain